erdnaxe/kraby/docs/gym_environments.md

 The **OpenAI Gym** library defines an interface to reinforcement learning environments, making them easier to share and use.
-Gym also provides a large collection of environments to benchmark different learning algorithms[^OpenAIGym].
+Gym also provides a large collection of environments to benchmark different learning algorithms \[[Brockman et al., 2016](references.md#brockman2016openai)].

 A Gym environment is a Python class implementing a set of methods: